abdurrahmanyildirim/dynamic-form-builder/README.md

 - **Highly Customizable**: Easily customize form fields, validations, and layout through JSON.
 - **Reactive Forms**: Benefit from the power of Angular's reactive forms for robust form management and validation.

+## Missing Parts

+- Form arrays and fields are not yet supported.
+Please test them before use and adjust the code as needed.
+- Async validations are not supported.
+- Error messages are not displayed under inputs.
+Implement a directive to automatically show messages under inputs.
+- Styles and placements are not well-defined.

 ## Example

 ![alt text](image.png)